vitessio/website/content/en/docs/16.0/user-guides/schema-changes/advanced-usage.md

 $ vtctlclient -- ApplySchema --skip_preflight --sql "alter vitess_migration complete all" commerce
 ```

-assuming these are the only migrations swaiting completion, or, explicitly issue a complete for each of the migrations:
+Assuming these are the only migrations awaiting completion, or, explicitly issue a complete for each of the migrations:

 ```sh
 $ vtctlclient -- ApplySchema --skip_preflight --sql "alter vitess_migration '29231906_776f_11ec_a656_0a43f95f28a3' complete all" commerce